- This event has passed.

-To discuss what this means, come and join us as we officially launch our research findings and discuss their implications for Australia as a whole, men as well as women.
+To discuss what this means come and join us as Frances Feenstra director of People Measures officially launches our research findings and we discuss their implications for Australia as a whole, men as well as women.
 Understanding the barriers to acceptance of policies such as gender quotas will ensure the most effective implementation of such interventions to disrupt the systematic and damaging inequity that exists for women in senior leadership positions in Australia today, and the negative effect this has on men.

 Rhonda Brighton-Hall, CEO of mwah.
 Making Work Absolutely Human, Director of AHRI, Chair of FlexCareers, Former Telstra Business Woman of the Year and HR Leader of the Year

 Rhonda is one of Australia’s foremost experts in human resources, specialising in culture, leadership, and fa recognised champion of diversity and the future design of work.
 Her career spans roles in BHP, Sara Lee, Luxottica and most recently, CBA, across Australia, Europe, Asia, and the USA.
 Her fundamental belief is that inclusion is not only good for business, but equally for more equitable and prosperous economies and communities.